eoinkelly/notes/databases/postgresql/sql-select.md

 # SELECT clause

 * https://www.postgresql.org/docs/current/sql-select.html
+* https://blog.jooq.org/2016/12/09/a-beginners-guide-to-the-true-order-of-sql-operations/ (good blog about ordering)

+Key idea: the input and output of each step is **not** just a table!

 ```elixir
 # Elixir pseudocode showing the order of evaluation of a SELECT statement in Postgres